-They will start to subtly ignore you.
-They may appear to lose interest/get distracted or check their phone while you’re talking.
+They will start to ignore you subtly.
+They may appear to lose interest/get distracted, or check their phone while you’re talking.

 Their seemingly innocent words are often contradicted by their body language and tone of voice.

-Their stories don’t quite add up, and you start to see the little white lies.
-You may even tell yourself, “I just heard them lie to their friend, it was just a little white lie.
+Their stories don’t add up, and you start to see the little white lies.
+You may even tell yourself, “I just heard them lie to their friend.
+It was just a little white lie.
 But s/he wouldn’t lie to me.

-Initially, they can come off quite charming and charismatic, always knowing the right thing to say.
+Initially, they can come off as charming and charismatic, always knowing the right thing to say.

 A sense of superiority.
 Being highly critical or often judgmental about others.

-A sense of entitlement, sometimes this comes off as confidence, but can manifest in subtle ways, like cutting through a service station rather than wait at the traffic lights, or deliberately leaving rubbish for someone else to pick up.
+A sense of entitlement sometimes comes off as confidence.
+Still, it can manifest in subtle ways, like cutting through a service station rather than waiting at the traffic lights or deliberately leaving rubbish for someone else to pick up.

-Poor boundaries, and may regularly invade your privacy, go through your belongings, or expect that your mind read their wishes and needs.
+Poor boundaries may invade your privacy, go through your belongings, or expect your mind to read their wishes and needs.

-High sensitive to criticism, or any suggestion that they are not in the right.
+High sensitivity to criticism or any suggestion that they are not in the right.

 “My way or the highway” attitude.
 They believe that they know best and that their way of doing things is the correct way.

-As the relationship becomes more established, you may start to see some stronger warning signs or red flags.
-You may spot bigger lies, and when you confront them, you never get a straight answer or they will turn it around and accuse you of what they’re actually doing.
+You may see stronger warning signs or red flags as the relationship becomes more established.
+You may spot bigger lies, and when you confront them, you never get a straight answer, or they will turn it around and accuse you of what they’re doing.

-If you try to raise an issue with them, it becomes a full-blown argument.
+It becomes a full-blown argument if you try to raise an issue with them.
 They may accuse you of causing the fight, or they may use the silent treatment as a way of punishing you for confronting them.

 Arguments feel circular and nonsensical.
 You’re left feeling emotionally battered and confused.
 There is no resolution to the issue, no sense of compromise or seeking a win/win outcome.
-It feels like they need to “win” regardless of the issue or what’s at stake.
+They need to “win” regardless of the issue or what’s at stake.
 You’re left you feeling unsupported and misunderstood.

 They may tell you something didn’t happen when you know it did, or vice versa.
-This is called gaslighting and it’s designed to make you doubt your own reality and judgment.
+Gaslighting is designed to make you doubt your reality and judgment.